 I never really had soap on a rope growing up.
-I always wanted it, especially at summer camp when other kids received some in their care packages, but it was a splurge my parents would never let me have.
+I always wanted it, especially at summer camp when other kids got it in their care packages, but it was a splurge my parents would never go for.
 Like most other novelties, they said there wasn’t really a purpose.

-Not only is soap on a rope fun, but hanging the soap up and away from water helps keep it clean and dry (as opposed to a mushy, germ-ridden mess).
+Not only is soap on a rope fun but hanging the soap up and away from water helps keep it clean and dry (as opposed to a mushy, germ-ridden mess).
 Plus, a dry bar of soap actually lasts much, much longer than soft, water-logged soap so it will save you money in the long run.

 Fewer germs and more money in my pocket?
 Yes and yes!

-If making soap from scratch isn’t really your idea of a good time, go ahead and opt for a melt-and-pour soap base.
+If making soap from scratch isn’t really your idea of a good time, go ahead and opt for the melt-and-pour method.
 While I have always wanted to dive headfirst into the DIY world of soap, I usually opt for a pre-mixed soap base like this goat’s milk soap to save time.

 It seriously couldn’t be easier.